Many emails in Hunter are already verified and have a verification status assigned.

 The email is from a domain name used to create personal email addresses.
 As Hunter focuses on professional emails only, webmails aren't verified.

 What status is applied to emails that haven't been verified?

 All the emails found in Hunter without a validity status have a confidence score assigned which will provide you with a first overview of the likeliness that the email is valid.
-Simply hover your mouse over the dot next to the emails found in the domain search to reveal the confidence score.
+You'll find the score below the email in the Domain Search:

 Email addresses with a confidence score of 90-95% or higher have a high chance of being fully deliverable although a high score does not guarantee deliverability.